hofstadter-io/hof/README.md

   delete                delete resources

-Configure, Unify, Execute (see also https://cuelang.org):
-  (also a whole bunch of other awesome things) def                   print consolidated definitions eval                  print consolidated definitions export                export your data model to various formats fmt                   formats code and files import                convert other formats and systems to hofland trim                  cleanup code, configuration, and more vet                   validate data st                    Structural diff, merge, mask, pick, and query helpers for Cue
+Configure, Unify, Execute (see also https://cuelang.org): def                   print consolidated definitions eval                  evaluate and print a configuration export                export your data model to various formats fmt                   formats code and files import                convert other formats and systems to hof trim                  cleanup code, configuration, and more vet                   validate your data and configurations st                    Structural diff, merge, mask, pick, and query helpers

 Manage logins, config, secrets, and context: auth                  authentication subcommands